- Military Life Cycle

 - Understand your spouse’s changes.
 Brain injury patients can look normal, but still exhibit emotional and behavioral symptoms that take longer to heal.

 - Let your spouse rest.
 Brain injury patients tire easily.
 Schedule outings in the morning when your spouse is rested and allow for naps during the day.

 - Treat your spouse normally.
-Giving your spouse some of the duties he or she had prior to going to the hospital will make him or her feel useful.
+Giving your spouse some of old duties will help them feel useful.
 Increase these duties over time as your spouse recovers.

 - Find a TBI survivors group.
 Meeting other couples in similar situations can be very helpful.
-Connect with other families by attending a TBI suvivors group.
+Connect with other families by attending a TBI survivors group.

-When your spouse suffers a traumatic brain injury, your life will be impacted in ways you didn’t expect.
+When your spouse suffers a TBI, your life will be impacted in ways you didn’t expect.
 Recovery can be challenging, as it requires large doses of patience and understanding.
 By educating yourself on TBI and using the tips listed in this article, you can better navigate through this phase of your lives and adjust to your new normal.